 Well, I thought I could apply the same principle to cranberries.
 Why not just bake up my own, made with agave and stevia, in place of the sugar-laden ones you get in stores?
 Bags of cranberries abound in the markets these days, and I even had a couple in my freezer.
 And I’d bet that several Vegan MoFo participants this month have some at home, too!

-[And here's how they look, baked up in one of my neurotic little Sweet Potato Biscuits].
+[And here’s how they looked in some Sweet Potato Biscuits].

 Homemade Sugar Free Oven Dried Cranberries (suitable for ACD Phase 2)